Club Street: Singapore's hottest dining destination

 More on CNN: Devouring Singapore’s original fusion cuisine

-Chef-patron Travis Masiero has attracted a following of expense-account clientèle since this all-American chop house opened in a quiet corner of Gemmil Lane in mid 2011.
+Chef-patron Travis Masiero has attracted a following of expense-account clientele since this all-American chophouse opened in a quiet corner of Gemmill Lane in 2011.

-Other than pricey prime steaks, credit card-denting Boston-imported seafood – think lobsters, oysters and clams -- also features heavily on the menu.
+Other than pricey steaks, credit card-denting Boston-imported seafood (lobsters, oysters, clams) is also featured on the menu.

-One of Singapore’s most authentic bar à vin, O'Batignolles is the perfect place to watch the world go by as you sip a carafe of French wine and dine on French cheeses, cold cuts and light meals.
+One of Singapore’s most authentic bar a vin, O'Batignolles is a place to watch the world go by as you order more French wine, French cheeses, cold cuts and light meals.

-As befits the Parisian experience, expect to inhale lots of second-hand smoke.
+As befits the Parisian experience, you'll inhale lots of secondhand smoke.

 More on CNN: Singapore's best new restaurants

-For the perfect meal, we recommend the 8-course omakase (Kyoto toufu with ikura perals and Hokkaido uni in dashi broth).
+For the perfect meal, we recommend the eight-course omakase (Kyoto toufu with ikura perals and Hokkaido uni in dashi broth).

 A nightcap at the Cache Bar is the perfect way to end the evening.